 The human heart provides the power to your life, pumping 90 000 times every day.
-Ironically it can also one of your greatest weaknesses.
+Ironically it can also be one of your greatest weaknesses.
 Almost 1 in every 5 deaths in South Africa are caused by heart diseases.
-Only HIV/AIDS claims more lives.
+Only HIV and AIDS claims more lives nationally.

-Heart disease often progress suddenly without any symptoms or forewarning, until a heart attack suddenly strikes.
-By living healthy and understanding your own health you can prevent heart disease or treat it early before it’s too late.
+Heart disease often progresses suddenly without any symptoms or forewarning, until a heart attack suddenly strikes.
+By living a healthy lifestyle and understanding your own health you can prevent heart disease or treat it early before it’s too late.

-Some less common types of heart disease can develop before birth, be inherited from parents, or result from infection.
-Learn more about the different types of heart disease, what causes heart disease, what you should do when it happens, and how it can be treated.
+Some less common types of heart disease can develop before birth, be inherited from parents, or result from an infection.
+Learn more about the different types of heart disease